eggjs/egg-aop/README.md

 ### API

-#### decoratros
+#### decorators
 - `@context(keyType?: any)`

-  Declaration life cycle of instance, is context level.
+  Declaration of life cycle of an instance, is context level.
 You can provide a class type or from metadata by TypeScript emit.

 - `@application(keyType?: any)`

-  Declaration life cycle of instance, is context level.
+  Declaration of life cycle of an instance, is context level.
 You can provide a class type or from metadata by TypeScript emit.

 - `@inject(keyType?: any)`

-  Inject component when the class instantiation.
+  Inject component when the class is instantiated.

 - `@lazyInject(keyType?: any)`

-  Inject component when access the property.
+  Inject component when accessing the property.

 #### functions
 - `getInstance<T = any>(clsType: any, app: any, ctx: any): T`